 You are invited to download and distribute these free resources to help creative enterprises become even more successful.

-This website contains a range of free resources for the creative industries, including materials that can be freely downloaded, copied, printed and re-distributed.
-These free resources can be offered as free downloads from your own creative industries website and/or given away as part of training workshop materials, conference documentation – or in any other way.
+This website contains a range of free resources for entrepreneurs in the creative industries, including materials that can be freely downloaded, copied, printed and re-distributed.
+These free resources can be offered as free downloads from your own website and/or given away as part of training workshop materials, conference documentation – or in any other way.
+The Creative Commons licence (see below) which means that anyone can copy, print and re-distribute them provided they are not changed or sold.
+[But if you would like to sell them or adapt these free resources, contact David Parrish’s office first.]

-T-Shirts and Suits: A Guide to the Business of Creativity (eBook in English)
+T-Shirts and Suits: A Guide to the Business of Creativity (Free eBook in English)

 The free eBook version in English is available here.
-Also published as a free eBook in some other languages.
-Further translations are subject to a publishing agreement – see below.
+Also published as a free eBook in some other languages (Lithuanian, Georgian, Russian (in Kazakhstan) and traditional/complex Chinese for Taiwan).
+Further translations can be arranged, subject to a publishing agreement – see ‘Translations’ below.

 Free extracts from book ‘Chase One Rabbit: Strategic Marketing for Business Success.
 63 Tips, Techniques and Tales for Creative Entrepreneurs’